Tips for dealing with a violent situation

 It’s important to never lose sight of the fact that your personal safety is the most important thing.
 Your belongings can be replaced but you can’t.
 So, when responding to a violent situation, please try to remember the following:

-- If you are able to, call 999.
-If you’re unable to call the police during the incident, then call as soon as you can
+- if you’re unable to call the police during the incident, then call as soon as you can

 If it comes to the worst, you are entitled to defend yourself using reasonable force, but you may be asked to account for and justify any action you take.

-The Met has very specific advice if you should believe you are involved in a terror incident.
+We have very specific advice if you believe you are involved in a terror incident.
 For details on Run, Hide, Tell, please visit our Staying safe from terrorism page.